nkthuan/querydslstarter/README.md

-querydslblog
+postmangblog
 ============

-This is the sample project that corresponds to my blog series on Querydsl
+This is the sample project that corresponds to my blog series on Postman